bendtherules/bendtherules.github.com/posts/function-name-binding.md

 2. What about INSIDE scope?
 From the previous snippet, it seems like we are indeed able to call it using `hello()` within the function.
 But how is this working?

     There are 2 possible ways this can work -
     a.
 There is no `hello` defined within the function (INSIDE scope), but its closure scope (OUTSIDE scope) has the variable `hello`.
 So, when we try to access `hello` within the function, it just returns the value from OUTSIDE scope.
+    That also means, if you change the value of the variable `hello` in outer scope, it will also

 # Func expression and Arrow function